Corporate Finance Services for your Business

 These are not easy questions to answer.
 If they were we’d all be rich by the age of 30.
 Doing nothing will not really help you achieve your retirement goals.

-In deciding which route to take you must really need to consider using a wealth adviser and someone like me.
+In deciding which route to take you must really consider using a wealth adviser and someone like me.
 The wealth adviser will work with you to provide you with a personal financial plan using a model and taking into account your other desires such as expensive holidays, giving money away to your grandchildren and funding expensive hobbies – sailing for example.
-These one offs can be factored into the model so you have a much better idea of what your future finances look like so you can start by deciding the best way to approach succession planning.
+These one offs can be factored into the model.
+This way, you have a much better idea of what your future finances look like so you can start by deciding the best way to approach succession planning.

 From my experience, I can look at your business in some detail with you and assess the likelihood of obtaining an offer and for what amount.